 Well, you’re off to a good start because you’re here doing your research, after all!
 Start by coming up with a list of potential jobs that interest you and fit your skillset.
 Hopefully this article has helped with that!

 Know that lots of Digital Nomads have more than one job (especially to start with), so you might want to begin by trying a few things out: Join Digital Nomad Facebook groups.
-Email people who inspire you and ask advice.
+Email people who inspire you and ask for advice.

 But most importantly, listen to your gut.
 For some people, a well laid out plan is essential for them to be successful on this journey.
 For others, taking the leap with just a one-way ticket and no real roadmap is the best angle.
 You know your heart.
 Listen to it.